Research

 Susceptibility of Garden Trees and Shrubs to Armillaria Root Rot

 Armillaria root rot (ARR) is a serious disease of woody plants caused by several species of Armillaria.
 Three species were identified in the study.
-The results provide confidence in the use of host resistance as part of the integrated management of ARR>
+The results provide confidence in using host resistance as part of the integrated management of ARR.

 Beech Leaf Disease Severity Affects Ectomycorrhizal Colonization and Fungal Taxa Composition